 If we do not obtain additional financing, our business may be at risk or execution of our business plan may be delayed.

 We have limited assets upon which to continue operations.
-As of June 30, 2024, we had cash and cash equivalents of C$2,526,957 (approximately US$1,846,246).
-Additional funding will be needed to implement our business plan that includes various expenses such as continuing our mineral exploration programs, legal, general and administrative, marketing, employee salaries and other related expenses.
-Obtaining additional funding will be subject to various factors, including general market conditions, investor acceptance of our business plan and ongoing results from our exploration efforts.
+As of June 30, 2025, we had cash of C$17.8 million (approximately US$13.0 million).
+Additional funding will be needed to implement our business plans that includes various expenses such as continuing our exploration and development programs, legal, general and administrative, marketing, employee salaries and other related expenses.
+Obtaining additional funding will be subject to various factors, including general market conditions, investor acceptance of our business plans and ongoing results from our exploration efforts.
 These financings, if obtained, could result in substantial dilution to the holders of our common shares, or require contractual or other restrictions on our operations or on alternatives that may be available to us.
 If we raise additional funds by issuing debt securities, these debt securities could impose significant restrictions on our operations.
 Any such required financing may not be available in amounts or on terms acceptable to us, and the failure to procure such required financing could have a material and adverse effect on our business, financial condition and results of operations, or threaten our ability to continue as a going concern.

-We may not be able to acquire additional funds on acceptable terms, or at all.
-If we are unable to raise adequate funds, we may have to delay, reduce the scope of or eliminate some or all of our planned exploration programs.
+If we are unable to raise adequate funds, we may have to delay, reduce the scope of or eliminate some or all of our planned exploration and development programs.
 If we do not have, or are not able to obtain, sufficient funds, we may be required to delay further exploration or development.
-We also may have to reduce the resources devoted to our exploration efforts or cease operations.
+We also may have to reduce the resources devoted to exploration and development efforts or cease operations.
 Any of these factors could harm our business.

 Debt & Financing - Risk 2